Ideas for dynamic plasma revisited

 The guiding principle being that if I want to commit more resources to get my transaction confirmed faster, then I should have the ability to do so.

-Yeah nodes need to validate the signatures, Zenon uses ed25519 signing algorithm, in this paper it is stated that a 15 year old quad CPU, that now be purchased for under $80, can verify 7100 signatures a second ( https://ed25519.cr.yp.to/ed25519-20110926.pdf )
+Yeah nodes need to validate the signatures, Zenon uses ed25519 signing algorithm, in this paper it is stated that a 15 year old quad core Xeon CPU, which can now be purchased for under $80, can verify 7100 signatures a second ( https://ed25519.cr.yp.to/ed25519-20110926.pdf )

-In this Rust implementation, an Intel 10700K which is an average consumer grade 2020 vintage CPU I believe, is benchmarked to verify signatures in 40 micro seconds, which is 0.00004 Seconds and as follows can verify 25 000 signatures a second.
+In this Rust implementation, an Intel i7 10700K which is an average consumer grade 2020 vintage CPU I believe, is benchmarked to verify signatures in 40 micro seconds, which is 0.00004 Seconds and as follows can verify 25 000 signatures a second.

 ( GitHub - dalek-cryptography/ed25519-dalek: Fast and efficient ed25519 signing and verification in Rust. )